 In the same way that sales has evolved, so too has marketing and sales enablement.
 In its earliest form, sales enablement was more of a reactive function that supported sales teams to do their job.

-The focus was on providing them with leads and opportunities to convert.
-But there wasn’t much emphasis placed on driving revenue or helping people buy.
+The focus was on providing them with leads and opportunities to convert, but there wasn’t much emphasis placed on driving revenue or helping people buy.

-Nowadays, we’re seeing a shift toward enabling revenue growth through proactive work—and this means taking an active role in helping prospects find value in your product or service before they even approach you for help with anything related to it!
+Nowadays, however, we’re seeing a shift toward enabling revenue growth through proactive work—and this means taking an active role in helping prospects find value in your product or service before they even approach you for help with anything related to it!